 Second, we obtain the contributions arising from the quantum geometry:

-This expression provides the definitive quantum metric dipole (QMD) contribution for a system coupled to the featureless fermionic bath.
+This expression provides the definitive quantum metric contribution for a system coupled to the featureless fermionic bath.
 It separates into two physically distinct parts, both originating from field-induced geometric shifts of the electron wave packets.
-The first term represents the energy-normalized interband quantum metric $G^{ab}_{n} \equiv \sum_{m\neq n}\text{Re}[A^{a}_{nm}A^{b}_{mn}]/(\varepsilon_{n} - \varepsilon_m)$~\cite{gao2014field, das2023intrinsic, kaplan2024unification}.
-The second term, $-\partial_a g_{bc}/2$ is the intraband QMD~\cite{ulrich2025quantum}.
+The first term represents the energy-normalized interband quantum metric $G^{ab}_{n} \equiv \sum_{m\neq n}\text{Re}[A^{a}_{nm}A^{b}_{mn}]/(\epsilon_{n} - \epsilon_m)$~\cite{gao2014field, das2023intrinsic, kaplan2024unification}.
+The second term, $-\partial_a g_{bc}/2$ is the intraband quantum metric contribution~\cite{ulrich2025quantum}.
 Physically, it describes the contribution to the current arising from the deformation of the wave packet characterized by the metric $g_{bc}$, which quantifies the wave packet's spatial spread.